cube3power/atsd/rule-engine/functions-text.md

 ## Overview

-The text functions perform pre-defined tranformations of the input strng and return the result as a string.
+The text functions tranform or compare strings the input string.

 The functions return `null` or `false` if one of the inputs is `null`.